Learn / Addicted Attorneys: How to Identify Your Addiction and Get the Help You Need

 In the legal profession, however, there are some specific warning signs to watch out for.
 For example:

 We need sleep, food, water and rest to ensure we can sustain a peak level of performance in anything we do.
 But due to the nature of the legal profession, lawyers tend to work more than most other people.

-To balance this level of work with a social life, then, it means staying awake and always staying “on” to get the job done, and that means turning to artificial substitutes.
-According to the study mentioned above, 5.6 percent of respondents used cocaine, crack and other stimulants, 5.6 percent used opioids, and nearly 16 percent used sedatives to turn themselves off after a long day.
+Balancing this level of work with a social life often means staying awake and “on” to get the job done, and some people may turn to artificial substitutes.
+According to the same study, 5.6 percent of respondents used cocaine, crack and other stimulants, 5.6 percent used opioids, and nearly 16 percent used sedatives to turn themselves off after a long day.